Alex-Fan777/Alex-Fan777.github.io/_posts/2023-05-23-gradient-descent.md

 Due to only randomly selecting one sample per iteration, the randomness is relatively high, so the descent process is very tortuous.

 Gradient descent algorithm optimization
-Although the gradient descent algorithm has excellent performance and is widely used, there are also some challenges and problems that need to be solved at the same time: it is very difficult to choose a reasonable learning rate, assuming that the learning rate is too small, it will lead to very slow convergence speed;
+Although gradient descent algorithm performs well in optimization problems and is widely used, it also faces some difficulties.

-Assuming that the learning rate is too high, it will hinder convergence and oscillate near the extreme point.
-Learning rate scheduling, also known as learning rate scheduling, attempts to change the learning rate during each update process, such as annealing.
-Generally, a predetermined strategy is used or a smaller threshold is attenuated in each iteration.
-Regardless of the adjustment method, fixed settings must be made in advance.
-This side cannot adapt to the characteristics of the dataset learned each time.
+One difficulty is choosing the appropriate learning rate.
+If the learning rate is set too low, the convergence speed of the algorithm will be very slow.
+If the learning rate is set too high, it will cause the algorithm to oscillate near the extreme point and hinder convergence.
+To solve this problem, learning rate scheduling, also known as learning rate decay, can be used to change the learning rate during each parameter update, such as using annealing.
+Usually, a predetermined strategy or a certain threshold is used to gradually reduce the learning rate.
+However, regardless of the adjustment method used, fixed settings need to be made in advance, and adaptive adjustments cannot be made based on the characteristics of the dataset learned each time.

+Therefore, choosing the appropriate learning rate remains a challenge, and it is necessary to determine the optimal setting through experience and experimentation in practice.
+Researchers have been exploring more intelligent learning rate adjustment methods to improve the performance and adaptability of gradient descent algorithms.

-All parameters of the model are updated at the same learning rate every time.
-Assuming that the data features are sparse or each feature has different statistical features and spaces, then it is not possible to use the same learning rate for each parameter in each update.
-Those very rare features should use a relatively high learning rate.
-For non convex objective functions.
-Easy falls into those suboptimal local extremum points, as in neural networks.
+It is not appropriate to use the same learning rate to update all parameters of the model when the data features are sparse or each feature has different statistical characteristics.
+Some features may be very rare and require a higher learning rate to update faster.
+For non convex objective functions, using the same learning rate can easily trap into suboptimal local extremum points, just like in neural networks.

+Therefore, in this case, we need to make personalized adjustments to the learning rate.
+We should determine different learning rates based on the importance of each parameter and the statistical characteristics of the features.
+For sparse or rare features, we can choose a relatively high learning rate for faster parameter updates.
+This can better utilize the information of these important features.
+At the same time, in non convex objective functions, we need to carefully choose the learning rate to avoid premature falling into suboptimal local extremum points, and instead try more flexible learning rate adjustment strategies to better explore the entire parameter space and find better global extremum points.

 (1) The step size selection of the algorithm.
 In the previous algorithm description, I mentioned that the step size is 1, but actually the value depends on the data sample.
 You can take more values, run the algorithm from large to small, and see the iterative effect.
 If the loss function is getting smaller, it means that